3 Days Chasing Lights: Things to Do in Fairbanks Alaska

 Oversized Puffer

-a waterproof oversized puffer is the perfect piece of functional fashion to wear over your other insulating layers
+a waterproof, oversized puffer is the perfect piece of functional fashion to wear over your other insulating layers

 Mid & Base Layers

-fleece-lined mid and base layers are a non-negotiable when it comes to staying warm in the Alaskan winter chill
+fleece-lined mid and base layers are a non-negotiable when it comes to staying warm in the subzero Alaskan winter chill

 Boyfriend Bottoms